VingtCinq/python-resize-image/README.rst

             cover = resizeimage.resize_cover(image, [200, 100])
             cover.save('test-image-cover.jpeg', image.format)

-Mind the fact that it's useless to validate the image twice, so we pass ``validate=False`` to ``resize_cover.validate``.
+Mind the fact that it’s useless to validate the image twice, so we pass ``validate=False`` to ``resize_cover.validate``.

 API Reference